 Again – yes the characters can be more than objects because they have stories, personalities and what not.
 But to deny the shocking level of objectification happening in this genre (just because there’s no outrage) would be delusional.

-This is taken to NEW levels when it comes to anime fan art.
-Like Deku and Bakugo from My Hero Academia.
+This is taken to NEW levels when it comes to My Hero Academia.

 5. The “white night” who saves a damsel in distress

-In Rokudenashi, one of my favorite magic series, Glenn Radars (right image) is the main character.
+In Rokudenashi, one of my favourite magic series, Glenn Radars (right image) is the main character.

 Rumia Tingel (left) is also a relevant character.